StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

 **Assign values implicitly**

-When data is loaded into a StarRocks table, you do not need to specify the values or specify the values as `DEFAULT` for the `AUTO_INCREMENT` column.
+When data is loaded into a StarRocks table, you do not need to specify the values for the `AUTO_INCREMENT` column.
 StarRocks automatically assigns unique integer values for that column and inserts them into the table.

 ```SQL
 INSERT INTO test_tbl1 (id) VALUES (1);